Kylie Jenner sparks backlash for not wearing hairnet or gloves in cosmetics lab

 Kylie Jenner has been accused of not following sanitation protocols after she was pictured visiting the Kylie Cosmetics lab without a hairnet or gloves.

-On her Instagram page, Jenner also shared photos of herself mixing ingredients together.
+Over on her Instagram page, Jenner also shared photos of herself mixing ingredients together.
+“In the lab creating new magic for you guys,” she captioned the post.

-Despite the products being the intended subject, Jenner’s followers seemed to pay more attention to her lack of PPE – personal protective equipment – while touring the cosmetics lab.
-Jenner’s long black hair was exposed in many of the social media posts and her long manicured nails were handling many of the products without gloves.
+However, what her followers seemed to pay attention to more was the fact that she was not wearing PPE – personal protective equipment – while touring the cosmetics lab.
+Jenner’s long black hair was exposed in many of the social media posts and her manicured nails were handling many of the products without gloves.

 “No gloves?
 No mask?
 No hair net?” asked one Instagram user.

-“I hope none of the hairs ended up in those containers,” wrote someone else.

-“I just see so many lab rules not being followed,” a third person commented.
+“I hope none of the hairs ended up in those containers,” wrote someone else, whille another said: “I just see so many lab rules not being followed.”

 Emmy award-winning makeup artist and cosmetic developer Kevin James Bennett also called out Jenner for not following sanitary protocols, and even posted a photo to his own Instagram page accusing Jenner of “gaslighting” her customers.